 The four-year Honours Bachelor of Child Development program prepares you for expansive opportunities across the health, education, and social service sectors.
 Upon completion of this program, you will be able to pursue careers in family support services, recreation, early learning and education, infant mental health, and early intervention for children and youth with diverse abilities.
 You will also qualify to register as a member of the College of Early Childhood Educator and practice as a Registered Early Childhood Educator (RECE).
 With ongoing specialization, our students have achieved successful careers in assessment and counselling, child life, elementary teaching, speech and language therapy, and occupational therapy.
 Like many of our graduates, you may choose to complete your Bachelor of Education or a Master of Arts.

 Our faculty have direct experience in community settings and may help you in facilitating job opportunities.
 As a student of this program, you will complete a work term which frequently translates into future employment.
 Ultimately, our applied learning model crosses various disciplines which will help you to think critically and gain experience in the field that fits your unique interests.

-After graduating from this program, you will be qualified to register as a member of the College of Early Childhood Education (ECE) and practice as Registered Early Childhood Educator.
-Many graduates go on to complete their Bachelor of Education or Master of Arts from renowned programs, or successfully begin their early childhood education careers.
-Advanced entry applicants from an ECE diploma program are able to apply to our January intake at either King or Newnham Campus to enter the degree at semester 4.
-All other applicants should apply to the fall intake at Newnham Campus to enter Semester 1.
+Advanced entry applicants from an ECE diploma program are able to apply to our September or January start at either King or Newnham campus to enter the degree program in Semester 4.
+All other applicants should apply to the September start at Newnham Campus to enter in Semester 1.

 As a graduate of this program, you may pursue future career options, such as: